 A Special End of the Year Memory Book

 As the end of the school year approaches, I always reflect on the memories and experiences we’ve shared as a class.
-Each year, we create end of the year memory books to capture the special moments and give my students something tangible to hold onto as they take the big step into the next grade.
+Each year, we create end of the year memory books to capture the special moments and give my students something tangible to hold on to as they take the big step into the next grade.

 Table of Contents